 So, while an average meat-eater is perfectly happy with a variety of steaks, burgers, and meat stews, a vegan meal plan usually includes a great number of exotic dishes.
 Therefore, you shouldn’t let the fact that the basic list of vegan foods is so short deceive you as there are a great number of delicious and easy vegan recipes that will ensure you never get bored with your new diet.

 Even your kids are sure to enjoy it because you can cook a variety of delicious snacks and desserts that are much healthier than those from a shop.
-If you have any doubts about introducing your little one to the wonders of meat-free meals, you shouldn’t worry as vegan diet for kids is 100% safe.
+If you have any doubts about introducing your little one to the wonders of meat-free meals, you shouldn’t worry as the vegan diet for kids is 100% safe.

 Now, that the question of ‘what do vegans eat?’ has been answered, we can focus on explaining the ways to stock up on these foods without exhausting your food budget in a week.
 To do this, you need to learn how to read and compare prices correctly.

-In the vast majority of cases, grocery stores display price per item, and only a few of them also list price by weight.
+In the vast majority of cases, grocery stores display the price per item, and only a few of them also list price by weight.
 This little distinction is vitally important as seeing a relatively cheap item, we subconsciously focus on the fact that it seems cheap.
 However, if you calculate the price per weight, you will see that it’s not affordable at all.

-Therefore, the rule #1 is to always look at price per weight (calculate it yourself if the information isn’t provided).
+Therefore, rule #1 is to always look at the price per weight (calculate it yourself if the information isn’t provided).
 It’s these numbers that you’ll need to compare in order to pick the most affordable options.

 The second rule is to choose the right kind of products for you.
-This can be a bit more difficult as you’ll need to do some preliminary research of vegan diet foods to understand how different processing methods affect the nutritional value of the products.
+This can be a bit more difficult as you’ll need to do some preliminary research on vegan diet foods to understand how different processing methods affect the nutritional value of the products.
 The vast majority of produce is available in fresh (raw), dried, and frozen forms.
 They differ in price, nutritional value, and methods of preparation, so choose very carefully.

 Fresh Vs. Frozen Vegan Foods